istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 * Understand [Istio authorization](/docs/concepts/security/#role-based-access-control-rbac) concepts.

-* Have set up Istio on Kubernetes **with authentication enabled** by following the instructions in the [quick start](/docs/setup/kubernetes/quick-start/), Istio Authentication requires mutual TLS to work.
-  Authentication should be enabled in the [installation steps](/docs/setup/kubernetes/quick-start/#installation-steps).
+* Have set up Istio on Kubernetes **with authentication enabled** by following the instructions in the [quick start](/docs/setup/kubernetes/quick-start/), this tutorial requires mutual TLS to work.
+Mutual TLS authentication should be enabled in the [installation steps](/docs/setup/kubernetes/quick-start/#installation-steps).

 * Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application.